kaneru-soju/kaneru-soju.github.io/README.md

 -------------
 To view the live demo go to https://kaneru-soju.github.io/

-To use this page as your homepage, go to my arch-setup repository and use those files instead
+To use this page as your homepage or new tab, go to my arch-setup repository and use those files instead

 Open an issue if you need help or contact me at:
 kaneru#7341 on discord